cncf/k8s-conformance/faq.md

 Certified Kubernetes products may use the word Kubernetes in their product name.
 E.g., Acme Kubernetes Engine or Acme Kubernetes.
 See this [section](https://github.com/cncf/k8s-conformance/blob/master/terms-conditions/Certified_Kubernetes_Terms.md#use-of-the-certified-kubernetes-marks-and-participant-kubernetes-combinations) of the terms and conditions for the exact details.

+## Do I need to re-submit results if we rebrand our offering?

+No. If the software is the same, and just the name has changed, you just need to submit a revised Participation Form available at https://github.com/cncf/k8s-conformance/blob/master/participation-form/Certified_Kubernetes_Form.md that includes the new name.
+Please also open a pull request to update the name in your PRODUCT.yaml file.
+We do ask that you send us the new Participation Form **prior** to announcing the name change.

 ## I still have questions.
 Can you help?

 Yes.
 Please email us at conformance@cncf.io.